 Use technology to help reach your goal

 Our final tip is this: take advantage of technology when you set your goals and work toward achieving them.
 In today's digital age, there are so many technology tools that can help you take actionable steps toward a goal.
-For example, if your goal is to spend less time in your email inbox, Superhuman can help — our customers get through their inbox twice as fast with tools like Split Inbox and easy keyboard commands.Get started with Superhuman
+For example, you can use GTD apps, or if your goal is to spend less time in your email inbox, Superhuman can help — our customers get through their inbox twice as fast with tools like Split Inbox and easy keyboard commands.Get started with Superhuman

 Remember that using technology to make it easier to achieve your goals isn't cheating, by any means — it's simply making the most of the tools available that can make it easier than ever to meet your biggest goals.